A class of C*-algebraic locally compact quantum groupoids Part II: Main theory: Properties of the antipode map

 Observe that this result is essentially the same as Proposition~\ref{Deltasigma'_t}.
 See the following proposition for our main claim:

-\begin{theorem} The data $(A,\Delta,E,B,\nu,\varphi,\varphi\circ R)$ determines a locally compact quantum groupoid, in the sense of Definition~\ref{definitionlcqgroupoid}.
+\begin{theorem} The data $(A,\Delta,E,B,\nu,\varphi,\varphi\circ R)$ determines a locally compact quantum groupoid of separable type, in the sense of Definition~\ref{definitionlcqgroupoid}.
 Moreover, $R$ and $(\tau_t)$ are still the unitary antipode and the scaling group for this new quantum groupoid. \end{theorem}